AvatarasS/redmineTest/README.md

 ### Results

-The test results are automatically generated and can be found in the ```allure-reports``` directory.
-To view the results, run 'npm run allure:generate'.
+The test results are automatically generated and can be found in the 'allure-reports' directory.
+To view the results, run ```npm run allure:generate```.

 ### Notes